Full-size replica of McDonald's Store #1.

 Order window.

-For many -- world's first Hardee's, birthplace of Burger King, Carl's Jr, White Castle -- all that's left are old photos.
-But the first Wendy's, heavily renovated through the years, stands in downtown Columbus, Ohio; the Col. Sanders Cafe was restored to its 1940s KFC-birthplace splendorin Corbin, Kentucky; and the first Pizza Hut was moved and preserved for study at Wichita State University, Kansas.
+For many -- the world's first Hardee's, Burger King, Carl's Jr, White Castle, Wendy's -- all that's left are old photos.
+But the Col. Sanders Cafe was restored to its 1940s KFC-birthplace splendor in Corbin, Kentucky; the first Pizza Hut was moved and preserved for study at Wichita State University, Kansas; and the first In-N-Out Burger was rebuilt from scratch in Baldwin Park, California.

 So what about the Queen Mother of Value Meals?

-McDonald's Corporation held onto the patch of property west of Chicago where franchise Store #1 stood; Ray Kroc first opened for business there on April 15, 1955.
-The structure was eventually restored as an accurate replica of Store #1 (not serving food).
+McDonald's Corporation held onto the patch of property west of Chicago where franchise Store #1 stood; Ray Kroc first opened for business there on April 15, 1955, and he considered it to be his favorite store.
+But like all McDonald's it was remodeled repeatedly over the years.
+In 1984, the year Kroc died, Store #1 was demolished and then completely rebuilt in 1985 to look just as it did in 1955 (as a museum, not serving food).
 A modern McDonald's opened for business right across the street.

 McDonald's mannequin makes French Fries.

 With golden arches soaring over a glass/metal/red-and-white tiled exterior, the building follows the original blueprints, with some modifications as a museum.
-The entrance sign is an original, with early cartoon mascot "Speedee" and the first boast -- "We have sold over 1 million."
+The entrance sign is a rare single-arch original, with early cartoon mascot "Speedee" and the first boast: "We have sold over 1 million."

-The replica restaurant/museum offers irregular summer hours, and is often closed (you can arrange for a tour by appointment).
+The replica restaurant/museum could be viewed only through the windows, because repeated flooding from the nearby river forced the building to close its interior to the public in 2008.
 The ground floor exhibits original fry vats, milkshake "Multi-mixers," soda barrels and grills, attended to by a crew of male mannequins in 1950s uniforms.
-You can walk in through the back, or peek through the order windows in front (there was no sit-down restaurant section in that era).
+You can peek through the order windows in front (there was no sit-down restaurant section in that era).
 Nothing is operating or moving, so the effect is eerie, like a cheap sci-fi show where time has frozen.

-Down in the basement, a low-ceilinged space with back-lit glass brick walls, you'll find a collection of vintage ads, photos, and a video about McDonald's history.
-There's not room for much else.
+Down in the basement (now off-limits) was a low-ceilinged space with back-lit glass brick walls, showcasing a collection of vintage ads, photos, and a video about McDonald's history.
+There wasn't room for much else.
 End of tour.

 McDonald's basement exhibits.

-In comparison with other consumer product histories writ ludicrously large, such as Coca Cola®, or even Zippo Lighter, McD's salute to self-importance is way too laid back.
+In comparison with other consumer product histories writ ludicrously large, such as Coca Cola, or even Zippo Lighter, McD's salute to self-importance always seemed way too laid back.
 As a global icon, McDonald's owes it to civilization to build a magnificent Golden Arches City or Speedee's World of Food History -- and do it now, while portions and customers are still super-sized.

 Hours: